 Who are these people?
 And how do they know me?

 I had asked my friends a few years ago to tell me stories of what happened after Sean died.
-They all told me things I’ve never heard of, thought of, or even knew that I really did.
+They all told me things I’ve never heard of, the thought of, or even known that I really did.
 Apparently, during the war, there were sirens sounding off in Tel Aviv and I was staying with a friend during that week.
 An ENTIRE week.
 Either I was drunk the whole time, which probably did happen, but also my brain just said nope, and the memories of that week were gone just like that.

 Another one of those stories was from the funeral.
-During the ceremony I was staring blankly into the massive hole in the ground almost the entire time.
+During the ceremony, I was staring blankly into the massive hole in the ground almost the entire time.
 At the end of the funeral, the grave was covered with thousands of flowers and Maccabi Haifa scarves and trinkets, and I started to dig in the dirt and moved all the things people laid on top.
-Eventually I had to be pulled away.
+Eventually, I had to be pulled away.
 I remember that hole, but nothing more than that.

 When I was asked to write this article, I said to myself, this could be my chance to begin my healing.
 My own healing.
 Aside from the fact that I have been in therapy for almost six years, it might be time for some real independence.
-But then I started to fall back in my old habits of avoidance: I don’t want to face it, I don’t want people to know about me, I’m embarrassed of myself, maybe I can think of a good enough excuse to get out of this and so on.
+But then I started to fall back into my old habits of avoidance: I don’t want to face it, I don’t want people to know about me, and I’m embarrassed by myself, maybe I can think of a good enough excuse to get out of this and so on.
 But I have to keep reminding myself what my goal is.
 And my goal is to be more open about grief and its aftermath.

 The aftermath is grueling and cruel but there will always be a silver lining.
 And that silver lining can come out of nowhere at the worst time possible.
 Initially, that silver lining was Yoav, boyfriend today.
-In 2015, we met working at a restaurant where he taught me how to make coffee and the rest is history.
+In 2015, we met while working at a restaurant where he taught me how to make coffee and the rest is history.
 Yoav has the patience that my troubled soul needed.
 At around 2015-2016, I was at the peak of my anger issues, I had just gotten into a serious bar fight for the first time in my life where it was me against two women and I “won.”

 Anger controlled my every move, my every thought.
 It was overwhelming how every decision that I made was born out of anger and impatience with the world and how it felt like everything was working against me.
-I got into that fight about a year into my meeting Yoav.
+I got into that fight about a year into my meeting with Yoav.
 It began when a drunk woman walked towards our table, into Yoav’s face, assuming he was making fun of her.
 She came nose to nose with him and that was it for me.
 I pushed her face away and she just started swinging.
 Her friend joined, so two against one.
 I was in a total trance of rage to the point where I saw black.
-After five bartenders and Yoav unsuccessfully trying to separate my grip of the two girls for a while, it was over.
+After five bartenders and Yoav unsuccessfully trying to separate my grip on the two girls for a while, it was over.
 I had kneed both of them in their stomachs while choking them.
 I have never raised my hand to another human, let alone two at a time, other than in military practice.
 Maybe the army instincts got the better of me, I don’t know.
 I explained this situation to my therapist, and she explained to me that I’m extremely protective over my friends and family and probably always will be, after not being able “to “save” Sean from dying.
 That was a turning point in my life.

 Not long after that fight, I’ll never forget the moment when Yoav looked me in my eyes and said: “I see this relationship lasting for years but if you keep this anger up, it’ll end.”
 Anyone could have said those same words to me, but it never rang true until he said it.
-Suddenly a switch turned on in my head and even though it may not have seemed that way, because I was still quite an angry person, I grew aware of the idea of channeling my anger rather using it to drive me.
+Suddenly a switch turned on in my head and even though it may not have seemed that way, because I was still quite an angry person, I grew aware of the idea of channeling my anger rather than using it to drive me.

 I blanked.
 “I… uh…well…he’s…my boyfriend.”
 Apparently, it wasn’t the first time I would speak of Sean in the present tense.